Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 TODO: Image Stack connector

-Up to eight other Bricks can be stacked on top of the RED Brick and can be directly controlled by it.
+The RED Brick can control up to eight Bricks through the stack connectors.
 Additionally up to two Master Extensions can be used with the RED Brick.
-At the moment the RS485 Extension all versions of the Ethernet Extension are supported and can be used as a typical Ethernet interface.
-A Step Down Power Supply can be stacked below the RED Brick and can power it.
+At the moment the RS485 Extension all versions of the Ethernet Extension are supported.
+The Ethernet Extension shows up as a normal ethernet interface on the underlying Linux system.
+A Step Down Power Supply can be put below the RED Brick and can power the whole stack.

 GPIO Header
 ^^^^^^^^^^^